-- The Budget Office coordinated efforts with the Dean of the College of Visual and Performing Arts (CVPA), Dean of the College of Education, School of Music Director, Accounting Director and the Provost, in dissolving the CVPA and distributing existing accounts and adjunct budgets into new accounts and areas. - Coordinated efforts with the Dean of Education Department on the merging of Language Learning Leadership (LLL) and Curriculum and Instruction and CI budgets, and absorbing the Theatre & Dance as well as Visual Arts & New Media into the existing College of Education. - Worked in collaboration with the President and F&A staff in separating the President's Budget into different "areas".
-The separate areas included Information Technology (IT), Marketing and Communications, as well as the President's Office which includes Institutional Research and the Diversity Office. - The Budget Office provided budgetary charts and financial information for the President to use during a campus wide budget presentation in December 2018. - Submitted Fredonia's Form 1 spreadsheet detailing department level allocations used to populate the SUNY's Business Intelligence (BI) accounting system.
+- Worked in conjunction with the Interim President and Planning and Budget to come up with a four-year plan to systematically reduce the institutional budget shortfall. - Implemented \$225,905 of summer reductions due to CSEA staff reorganization across campus. - Worked in collaboration with the Interim President and F&A staff in reallocating departments within the President's Budget to different divisions.
+Information Technology (IT) department was moved to Finance and Administration, Marketing and Communications was moved to University Advancement and Institutional Research moved to the Academic Affairs Division.
+The Diversity Office will remain under the President's Office. - Submitted Fredonia's Form 1 spreadsheet detailing department level allocations used to populate the SUNY's Business Intelligence (BI) accounting system.
 Incorporated all budgetary changes and reductions with implementation of the new budget model. - Completed the Residence Hall Capital Plan, and the DIFR Financial Plan.
-In doing so, collaborated with Enrollment and Student Services, and Finance and Administration personnel to realign resources and implement different options in order to cut down on borrowed funds.
-Completed the annual DIFR Budget and reports for the annual student budget presentation.
+In doing so, collaborated with Enrollment and Student Services, and Finance and Administration personnel to realign resources and implement different options in order to cut down on borrowed funds. - Completed the annual DIFR Budget and reports for the annual student budget presentation.
+The Financial Analyst coordinated and implemented zero based budgeting for the DIFR Budget.
+Worked very closely with all the Residence Hall Director, Information Technology (IT) & Other Directors to ensure budget figures were at appropriate levels. - Processed several analyses, ad-hoc reports, and provided data for various survey and information requests.
+Highlights included completion of CFRP and the UBIT. - Completed Fredonia's' 2019-2020 Campus Financial Management Strategies (FMS) Documents.
+These documents included operating budgets and cash management by fund along with a campus narrative detailing the campus' strategic plans for sustainability. - Continued tracking the history of all lines and funded FTEs by department. - Processed 2,386 (2,158 active plus 228 inactive) COS's, verifying funding and updating SUNY HR and various internal spreadsheets. - The Financial Analyst conducted and completed 23 Procurement Card and four paycheck audits. - The Financial Analyst served as a backup for the campus Administrator for TouchNet Stores.
+As backup, she set up and/or modified five TouchNet stores in this role. - The Budget Director continued to serve on the Information Technology Advisory Board (ITAB) and Academic Performance Solutions user group.
+The Budget Director also served on the Middle States Working Group for Standard VI, and the Search Committee Guidelines group which successfully wrapped up its charge virtually resulting in re-accreditation with no findings. - The Financial Analyst served as the Co-chair for the Council for Women's Concerns (CWC) Advisory Board, The CWC successfully hosted the Marion Sonnenfeld Awards ceremony luncheon honoring three scholarship recipients.
+The Financial Analyst also served on the credit committee for the SUNY Fredonia Federal Credit Union. - Developed a four-year budget forecast implementing the Interim's President's budget assumptions and plans

-- Processed several analyses, ad-hoc reports, and provided data for various survey and information requests.
-Highlights included completion of CFRP and the UBIT. - Completed Fredonia's' 2018-2019 Campus Financial Management Strategies (FMS) Documents.
-These documents included operating budgets and cash management by fund along with a campus narrative detailing the campus' strategic plans for sustainability. - Continued tracking the history of all lines and funded FTEs by department. - Processed 2,396 (2,190 active plus 206 inactive) COS's, verifying funding and updating SUNY HR, the Payroll Distribution Management System (PDME), the comment section of the local HRMS clock tower database, and various internal spreadsheets. - The Financial Analyst conducted and completed 39 Procurement Card and three paycheck audits. - The Financial Analyst served as a backup for the campus Administrator for TouchNet Stores.
-As backup, she set up and/or modified twelve TouchNet stores in this role. - The Budget Director continued to serve on the Information Technology Advisory Board (ITAB) and Academic Performance Solutions user group and SUNY's OER (Open Educational Resources) Sustainability Group which wrapped up its charge.
-The Budget Director also served on the Middle States Working Group for Standard VI, and the Search Committee Guidelines group. - The Financial Analyst served as the Co-chair for the Council for Women's Concerns (CWC) Advisory Board, and on the accounting assistant professor search committee.
-The CWC successfully hosted the Marion Sonnenfeld Awards ceremony luncheon honoring two scholarship recipients, and the search for the assistant professor resulted in a successful faculty hire. - Developed a four-year budget forecast. - Updated the "Budget Road Map" for 2019-2020.
+- Updated the "Budget Road Map" for 2020-2021.
 The Roadmap is a spreadsheet summarizing budgetary reductions across divisions.
-Budget Roadmap actions totaled \$4.5 million in 2019-2020. - Worked in conjunction with the Vice President for Finance and Administration in preparing the current and future budget outlooks, prior year budget verses actual results, and other financial documents for the Planning and Budget committee and members of the University Senate.
-The Planning and Budget Committee used this information for a campus presentation in October 2018. - Worked with Finance and Administration personnel to successfully utilize all of the State budget allocation in order to maximize State funding.
+Budget Roadmap actions totaled \$1.9 million in 2020-2021. - Worked with Finance and Administration personnel to successfully utilize all of the State budget allocation in order to maximize State funding.

-The Fredonia 2018-2019 Consolidated Operating Budget totaled \$98,294,535, representing a decrease of \$3,758,195 (3.98%) from the 2017-2018 Consolidated Operating Budget.
+The Fredonia 2019-2020 Consolidated Operating Budget totaled \$100,150,079, representing a decrease of \$1,855,544 (1.89%) from the 2018-2019 Consolidated Operating Budget.
 Please refer to the following chart for comparative data for each of the six budget components.